meltano/meltano/docs/src/docs/deployment.md

 *  1 Droplet
 *  Backups not enabled by default

+#### Create Your Droplet
 To complete the creation of your Droplet select the SSH key(s) that can be used to authenticate to your droplet, or create a new one, and then scroll to the bottom and click "Create Droplet".

+Once your Droplet is created, it will have it's own IP address displayed in the DigitalOcean user interface.

+#### Start Using Meltano

+Visit your Meltano instance at port 5000, like so: `http://{YOUR_IP_ADDRESS}:5000`

+Now that you've got your Meltano instance up and running, visit our [Getting Started Guide](http://localhost:8080/docs/getting-started.html#connect-a-data-source) to connect some data sources and start building your data pipelines and dashboards!

 ## Amazon Web Services (AWS)